nltk/nltk_book/en/app-modules.rst

 package is a combination of data structures for representing a particular kind of information such as trees, and implementations of standard algorithms involving those structures such as parsers.
-This approach is a standard feature of *object-oriented design*, in which components encapsulate both the resources and methods needed to accomplish a particular task.
+This approach is a standard feature of object-oriented design, in which components encapsulate both the resources and methods needed to accomplish a particular task.